madhavramesh/ip-tcp-private/README.md

 3) Set up helper functions
 4) Figure out what clean should do
 5) Talk to Madhav about what to put in .gitignore (tools?)
+6) Talk about branches and how we want to do workflow
+7) CMAKE library for boost

 **Part One: IP-in-UDP Encapsulation**
 1) "IP-in-UDP encapsulation"